lum8rjack/lum8rjack.github.io/hugoSetup/content/posts/function-hooking-part-1.md

 As seen in the image above, the 9 bytes I selected were only identified once in the program.
 The next step was to create the DLL that will scan for this function and perform the hooking.

 ## Writing The DLL
 The DLL will utilize Microsoft Detours to intercept and re-write the in-memory code for the target function.
-A more detailed overview of what Detours is can be found here: https://www.microsoft.com/en-us/research/project/detours/.
-In addition to Detours, I utilized the signature scanner code from Zer0Mem0ry (https://github.com/Zer0Mem0ry/Detour/blob/master/dll/sigscan.h) in order to find the function in memory.
+A more detailed overview of what Detours is can be found here on Microsoft's [website](https://www.microsoft.com/en-us/research/project/detours/).
+In addition to Detours, I utilized the signature scanner code from [Zer0Mem0ry](https://github.com/Zer0Mem0ry/Detour/blob/master/dll/sigscan.h) in order to find the function in memory.

 I created a new C++ DLL project in Visual Studio and imported Detours via the Nuget Package manager (Project -> Manage NuGet Packages... -> Browse -> Detours -> install).
 I also included the "sigscan.h" header to the project.
 Once all that was completed, the code below was added to the project and compiled to a DLL.